SoftwareAG/c8y-docs/src/documents/guides/mqtt/hello-mqtt-javascript.html.md

     <body onload="init();"><div id="logger"></div></body>
     </html>

-Replace "&lt;&lt;clientId&gt;&gt;", "&lt;&lt;serverUrl&gt;&gt;", "&lt;&lt;tenant&gt;&gt;", "&lt;&lt;username&gt;&gt;", and "&lt;&lt;password&gt;&gt;" with your data.
+Replace "&lt;&lt;clientId&gt;&gt;", "&lt;&lt;serverUrl&gt;&gt;", "&lt;&lt;tenant&gt;&gt;", "&lt;&lt;username&gt;&gt;", and "&lt;&lt;password&gt;&gt;" with your valid data.

-Cumulocity MQTT protocol supports both unsecured TCP and also secured SSL connections (e.g. ``ws://mqtt.cumulocity.com/mqtt`` or ``wss://mqtt.cumulocity.com/mqtt``), so as the "&lt;&lt;serverUrl&gt;&gt;" you can pick the one which fits for you.
+The Cumulocity MQTT protocol supports both unsecured TCP and also secured SSL connections (e.g. ``ws://mqtt.cumulocity.com/mqtt`` or ``wss://mqtt.cumulocity.com/mqtt``), so as the "&lt;&lt;serverUrl&gt;&gt;" you can pick the one which fits for you.

 What does the code do?

--   Configure MQTT connection
+-   Configure the MQTT connection.
--   Register ``onMessageArrived`` callback function which will print all incoming messages and in case of ``c8y_Restart`` operation simulate device restart
+-   Register ``onMessageArrived`` a callback function which will print all incoming messages and in case of ``c8y_Restart`` operation it will simulate a device restart.
--   Register ``onMessageDelivered`` callback function which will be called after publish message has been delivered
+-   Register ``onMessageDelivered`` a callback function which will be called after a publish message has been delivered.
--   After page is fully loaded call ``init`` function which connects with the Cumulocity via MQTT protocol
+-   After the page is fully loaded call ``init`` function which connects with Cumulocity via a MQTT protocol.
--   After connection is established call ``createDevice`` function
+-   After the connection is established call a ``createDevice`` function.
--   Create a new device with ``JS MQTT`` name and ``c8y_MQTTDevice`` type
+-   Create a new device with a ``JS MQTT`` name and a ``c8y_MQTTDevice`` type.
--   Update device hardware information by putting ``S123456789`` serial, ``MQTT test model`` model and ``Rev0.1`` revision
+-   Update the device hardware information by putting  a ``S123456789`` serial, a ``MQTT test model`` model and a ``Rev0.1`` revision.
--   Subscribe to the static operation templates for the device - this will result in ``onMessageArrived`` method call every time new operation is created
+-   Subscribe to the static operation templates for the device - this will result in ``onMessageArrived`` method call every time a new operation is created.
--   Send temperature measurement every 3 seconds
+-   Send temperature measurement every 3 seconds.

-Note that subscription is established after device creation, otherwise if there is no device for a given ``clientId`` server will not accept it.
+Note that subscription is established after the device creation, otherwise if there is no device for a given ``clientId`` the server will not accept it.

 ### Run

-Open "hello_mqtt_js.html" in the browser, after that you should see new device in the Cumulocity application in the device list.
+Open "hello_mqtt_js.html" in a browser.
+After that you should see the new device in the Cumulocity application in the device list.
 Additionally if there will be a new operation created for this device, (for example ``c8y_Restart``) information about it will be printed in the browser page.

 ## Improve the agent